 In a general sense, a chief technology officer is a technical leadership role involving many variables: business goals, corporate strategy, team management, technical vision, enterprise systems, and related tasks.
 But what is a CTO in a nutshell?
 What is the key responsibility?

-Without doubt a primary responsibility is delivering a technical strategy that is aligned to wider business goals.
+Without a doubt, a primary responsibility is delivering a technical strategy that is aligned with wider business goals.

 Wherever you are, let us lead you through (almost) everything you wanted to know about being a CTO.

 A chief technology officer could be described as the poster boy or girl for the technology side of a business.